Thanks, Mr. Finch

 Though my mind is more math-leaning than language arts, Mr. Finch cultivated a curiosity of math for which I haven’t ceased being thankful.
 He was the type of teacher who prioritized the achievement of his students; he cared for our, for my learning.
 Although I was a typical late 90’s, punk-music-loving teenager, I could appreciate the time he took to prepare lessons, seemingly perfectly balancing his lectures with the students’ demonstration of learning.

-Even now, over twenty years later, his lessons still resonate and rappel into my brain as I conjure impromptu math lessons with my own children.
+Even now, over twenty years later, his lessons still resonate and rappel into my brain as I conjure impromptu math lessons with my children.
 I distinctly recall a lesson on quadratic functions.
-Soon after entering the class and turning on his overhead projecture he stood back up and walked to the door.
-He simultaneously turned off the lights to the classroom while switching on a large Maglite flashlight.
-He shined the light onto his chalkboard (yes, he often taught math on a chalkboard with chalk) and asked the students the name the shape.
+Soon after entering the class and turning on his overhead projector he stood back up and walked to the door.
+He simultaneously turned off the lights in the classroom while switching on a large Maglite flashlight.
+He shined the light onto his chalkboard (yes, he often taught math on a chalkboard with chalk) and asked the students to name the shape.
 “Circle.”
 As he tilted the flashlight up, he asked for the name of the newly formed shape.
 “Oval.”
-Then, he tipped the flashlight a little bit more and asked for the new shape.
+Then, he tipped the flashlight a bit more and asked for the new shape.
 “U?”
 He responded, “This is a parabola.”

-His approach to quadratic equations in Algebra II class motivated me to seek out other classes of his, as I knew I would learn, and I would be successful in math.
+His approach to quadratic equations in Algebra II class motivated me to seek out other classes of his, as I knew I would learn and be successful in math.

-Mr. Finch is just one of so many great teachers I had the privilege to learn from.
-From Ms. Stubblefield in 2nd grade, to Ms. Ruge my senior year, I cannot overstate the importance of teachers and I am extremely thankful for the ones I had in my life and the ones now teaching my own kids.
+Mr. Finch is just one of the many great teachers I had the privilege to learn from.
+From Ms. Stubblefield in 2nd grade to Ms. Ruge in my senior year, I cannot overstate the importance of teachers, and I am extremely thankful for the ones I had in my life and the ones now teaching my kids.